openebs-archive/openebs-docs/docs/supportedplatforms.md

 <<TODO: Add a screenshot of the cluster config where the linux image is chosen on GKE>>

-Note:  image COS does not come with open-iscsi package and also installing new packages on cos based hosts is not allowed on GKE.
+Note: COS image does not come with the open-iscsi package and also installing new packages on cos based hosts is not allowed on GKE.
 Hence, OpenEBS will not work on GKE with hosts based on COS image.

 <a name="Azure"></a>